recloudstream/color-picker-android/README.md

 All the attributes above can also be applied to the `ColorPickerDialog`.
 The activity that shows the dialog *must* implement `ColorPickerDialogListener` to get a callback when a color is selected.

-For further doumentation about how to use the library, check the [demo](demo) app included in this project.
+For further documentation about how to use the library, check the [demo](demo) app included in this project.

 ## Download